 - (c) This section does not apply to a person using a wireless telephone for emergency purposes, including, but not limited to, an emergency call to a law enforcement agency, health care provider, fire department, or other emergency services agency or entity. - (d) This section does not apply to an emergency services professional using a wireless telephone while operating an authorized emergency vehicle, as defined in Section 165, in the course and scope of his or her duties. - (e) This section does not apply to a person driving a schoolbus or transit vehicle that is subject to Section 23125. - (f) This section does not apply to a person while riding a bicycle or driving a motor vehicle on private property. - (g) This section shall become operative on July 1, 2011. - SEC.
-5. Section 23123.5 of the Vehicle Code is amended to read: - 23123.5. (a) (1) A person shall not drive a motor vehicle while using an electronic wireless communications device to write, send, or read a text-based communication. - (2) A person shall not ride a bicycle while using an electronic wireless communications device to write, send, or read a text-based communication. - (b) As used in this section, "write, send, or read a text-based communication" means using an electronic wireless communications device to manually communicate with any person using a text-based communication, including, but not limited to, communications referred to as a text message, instant message, or electronic mail. - (c) For purposes of this section, a person shall not be deemed to be writing, reading, or sending a text-based communication if the person reads, selects, or enters a telephone number or name in an electronic wireless communications device for the purpose of making or receiving a telephone call. - (d) (1) A violation of paragraph (1) of subdivision (a) is an infraction punishable by a base fine of fifty dollars (\$50) for a first
+5. Section 23123.5 of the Vehicle Code is amended to read: - 23123.5. (a) (1) A person shall not drive a motor vehicle while using an electronic wireless communications device to write, send, or read a text-based communication, unless the person is using a voice-operated, hands-free device. - (2) A person shall not ride a bicycle while using an electronic wireless communications device to write, send, or read a text-based communication. - (b) As used in this section, "write, send, or read a text-based communication" means using an electronic wireless communications device to manually communicate with any person using a text-based communication, including, but not limited to, communications referred to as a text message, instant message, or electronic mail. - (c) For purposes of this section, a person shall not be deemed to be writing, reading, or sending a text-based communication if the person reads, selects, or enters a telephone number or name in an electronic wireless communications device for the purpose of making or receiving a telephone call. - (d) (1) A violation of paragraph (1) of subdivision (a) is an infraction punishable by a base fine of fifty dollars (\$50) for a first offense and one hundred dollars (\$100) for each subsequent offense.